 What is a Walking Pilgrimage?

 On our pilgrimages we use some public transportation, however, we mostly walk... and at an easy pace.
-Participants do not need to be athletic, or even in good physical shape.
-However, in order to fully participate in all the pilgrimage activities, pilgrims MUST be able to walk on their own, up to a mile at a time without stopping.
-This includes some hills, stairways and uneven ground.
-The total amount of walking on any given day is one to five miles, with lots of stopping, sitting, resting and eating in-between.
+Participants do not need to be athletic.
+However, in order to fully participate in all the pilgrimage activities, pilgrims MUST be able to walk on their own, up to a mile at a time without stopping or significantly slowing down the rest of the group.
+This includes some steep hills, large stairways and uneven ground.
+The total amount of walking on any given day is one to four miles, with lots of stopping, sitting, resting and eating in-between.